FerretDB/FerretDB/website/docs/operators/update_operators/field-update-operators.md

 )
 ```

-Below is the updated document showing the updated document without the pox :
+Below is the updated document, without the `zip` field :

 ```js
 [